The Treating Early Principle

 Fix: ask for more affordable options and evaluate the benefit

 Medications can be costly.
 If they are effective, consider buying them in a larger amount to save on pharmacy dispensing fees.
 Shop for the pharmacy with the best deal.
 Make sure you get the generic options.
 And finally, weigh the cost of the medication against the price of a lost day, then make the decision that is best for you.

 Problem: I have been told to avoid overuse

 Fix: Use a headache diary and consider gepants

 Medication overuse headache is a frequent issue (See posts MOH 1 and MOH 2).
 If you have ten or fewer headache days requiring treatment per month, the risk of chronification by overuse is low (See this post).
 If you have more than ten days per month, keep a diary.
 Start a preventive agent.
 Try not to treat the milder headaches so that you can treat them on more severe days.
 See our information on non-medication strategies and apply a combination approach.
-This is a tricky situation to be discussed with your healthcare provider.
+This is a tricky situation to discuss with your healthcare provider.